of the Association of European Election Officials (ACEEEO)

 f.
 Development of resources for election-related information and research.

-The Association shall be a non-profit, regional organization, which is independent from political parties and governments with a legal standing based on international law.
+The Association shall be a non-profit, regional organization, which is independent from political parties and governments.

 There shall be the following categories of membership: